Guide to NodeJS: What is it Used for in 2026?

 Command Line Tools and Automation

 Node.js is widely used to build command-line interface (CLI) tools and automation scripts, providing developers with powerful tools to streamline their workflows.
-With a vast ecosystem of packages and its ability to handle asynchronous tasks, Node.js is ideal for building highly customizable automation tools.
+With a vast ecosystem of packages and its ability to handle asynchronous tasks, Node.js is a good pick for building highly customizable automation tools.

 Why Node.js for Command Line Tools and Automation?